 - As the warm summer months roll around and more time is spent outdoors, instances of insect stings tend to rise.
 For individuals with stinging insect allergy, this poses a more serious threat.
 Anyone who has had a significant reaction to an insect sting should see a board certified allergist for testing.
 Once the diagnosis of an insect venom allergy is confirmed, the most effective treatment is a combination of insect venom immunotherapy (allergy shots) and avoiding exposure to insects.
 Venom Immunotherapy is 95% effective in preventing future allergic reactions.
 Here are some tips for avoiding insect stings.

 - Smog, a combination of smoke, dirt, and gases, is a factor that aggravates individuals with asthma and can trigger asthma symptoms.
-Smog is especially harmful in the summer due to the intense heat and sunlight that cause the production of ozone from air pollutants to build up in the air.
-You can reduce the risk of suffering from breathing problems and a potential asthma attack by remaining indoors during the hottest hours of the day and keeping car windows closed especially during peak commuting hours.
+Smog is especially harmful in the summer due to the intense heat and sunlight that cause production of ozone from air pollutants to build up in the air.
+You can reduce the risk of suffering from breathing problems and a potential asthma attack by remaining indoors during the hottest hours of the day and keep car windows closed especially during peak commuting hours.
 Additionally, exercising indoors or reducing the level of intensity of your workout can help prevent asthma symptoms.
 Pay attention to the EPA’s Air Quality Alerts and remember to always take your asthma medication as prescribed.

 - Your house becomes an escape from pollen, pollution, and insects during the summer, but it also is a home for indoor allergens.
 Indoor allergens, which include dust, animal dander, and mold, can easily trigger allergic symptoms; however, you can tackle this issue by cleaning your home often.
 Regular dusting, vacuuming, and replacing your air filters help to control these allergens while keeping your home a refuge from the summer heat.
 If indoor allergens are causing your symptoms — speak with your allergist for a plan to combat these hard-to-get-away-from triggers.